 Tell me about Amsterdam!

 Although in many ways Amsterdam is a fast-paced cosmopolitan European capital, when you live here it can feel like a small town.
 Snug little neighbourhoods are tucked away all over the city, creating little oases of residential quiet.
-City life, bars, restaurants, clubs, museums, and theatres are rarely more than a 30-minute bike ride from anywhere in Amsterdam.
+City life, bars, restaurants, clubs, museums, and theatres are rarely more than a 30-minute bike ride from anywhere in the city.

 What are the most popular neighbourhoods in Amsterdam?